 1. Who Is Applying to College?

-Howard Greene, one of the most prominent educational placement consultants in the country and the author of many college guides, cautions that parents should be concerned when they find themselves dragging their teen through the college process.
-When parents are managing their kid’s college application and hauling along their passive or even resistant teen, they need to reflect on whether their student will thrive in college the following year.
+Howard Greene was one of the most prominent educational consultants in the country.
+He cautioned that parents should be concerned when dragging their teens through college.
+When parents manage their kids’ college applications and haul along their passive or even resistant teens, they must reflect on whether their students will thrive in college the following year.

-Julia Routbort, Ph.D.
-Associate Dean of Students at Skidmore College, encourages parents to begin the college discussion with their high school freshman and sophomore not by asking which college interests them, but if college interests them.
-By the time the actual college admissions process begins teens need to feel that the next step in their education is their own decision.
+Julia Routbort, Ph.D., Associate Dean of Student Affairs for Health and Wellness at Skidmore College, encourages parents to begin the college discussion with their first and second-year high school students not by asking which college interests them but if college interests them.
+By the time the college admissions process begins, teens must feel that the next step in their education is their own decision.

-2. Can your teen cope with the “hard” feelings in life?
+2. Can your teen cope with life’s “hard” feelings?

 The emotional life of a teen is filled with turmoil.
-In high school and college, kids often deal with academic, social or romantic setbacks.
-They will have times of triumph and exuberance as well as doubt and disappointment.
-All of this is normal, and even desirable as a way to prepare them for adult life.
+Kids often deal with academic, social, or romantic setbacks in high school and college.
+They will have times of triumph and exuberance and doubt and disappointment.
+This is normal and even desirable to prepare them for adult life.

 3. Can your teen take full responsibility for self-care?

-While in theory, high school kids should be given more and more control over their time and learn to effectively manage it, in reality, their life is still highly structured.
-Once teens enter college, with more free time in their day and more flexibility around their activities, scheduling their time becomes a new, and for some, unwieldy responsibility.
+While, in theory, high school kids should be given more and more control over their time and learn to manage it effectively, in reality, their lives are still highly structured.
+Once teens enter college, with more free time and flexibility around their activities, scheduling their time becomes a new, unwieldy responsibility for some.

 5. Does your teen know when and how to seek help?

-6. Can your teen take responsibility for and learn from their poor decisions?
+6. Can your teen take responsibility for and learn from poor decisions?

-Teens are capable of changing much faster than adults, Dr. Damour notes, so if you find yourself threatening your teen “do that again and you are not going away next year” don’t despair.
-Many teens are shaken at this thought and both learn and change their behavior.
-Concern, however, might arise when parents make such a threat and their teen’s behavior remains unchanged.
+Dr. Damour notes that teens can change much faster than adults, so if you threaten your teen, “Do that again, and you are not going away next year,” don’t despair.
+This thought shakes many teens and they learn and change their behavior.
+However, concerns might arise when parents threaten, and their teen’s behavior remains unchanged.

 7. Has your teen shown that they can manage themselves in a setting without their family?

 Not every teen has the opportunity to spend time away from their family.
-But if your teen has shown that at camp, away on a trip or in the workplace they are able to manage their behavior, this is a very encouraging sign for their move away.
+But if your teen has shown that they can manage their behavior at camp, away on a trip, or in the workplace, this is a very encouraging sign for their move out.

 8. Can your teen assess risk?

-9. College is an (expensive) gift like none other.
+9. College is an (expensive) experience like none other.
 Will your teen take advantage of what it has to offer?
 Is it truly their decision to go?

-Dr. Routbort finds that some kids arrive as freshmen almost as a default.
-College was expected and at no point was there ever a question about their attending.
-The difficulty in this is that the decision, and thus the outcome, belongs to a student’s parents and not to the student himself.
+Dr. Routbort finds that some teens arrive as freshmen almost as a default.
+College was expected and there was never a question about their attendance.
+The difficulty is that the decision, and thus the outcome, belongs to a student’s parents, not the student himself.

-Greene points out that most colleges will allow students to defer admission for a year and take time to get themselves ready.
-He finds parents are often concerned about at gap year, fearing that their child will not end up matriculating to college.
-In his experience this has not been the case.
-After a year working in the real world, most teens are eager and far more ready to go to college.
+Greene points out that most colleges will allow students to defer admission for a year and take time to prepare themselves.
+He finds parents are often concerned about a gap year, fearing their child will not matriculate to college.
+In his experience, this has not been the case.
+After a year of working in the real world, most teens are eager and far more ready to go to college.